bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

 * Harvest flow targets - how much to cut in any given time period
 * Harvest flow priority - what should be harvested first
 * Constraints

 *Land cover*.
-Percentage of zone to be above or below a given threshold for a particular forest attribute *No havesting*.
-Removing area from the thlb *Equivalent Clear Cut Area*.
+Percentage of zone to be above or below a given threshold for a particular forest attribute

+*No havesting*.
+Removing area from the thlb

+*Equivalent Clear Cut Area*.
 Constraining aggregated disturbance for watershed indicators.

-*Growing stck*.
+*Growing stock*.
 Forcing the future states of the forest to maintain a percentage of the current merchantable growing stock (i.e., standing volume)

+The constraints table is a parent table with child tables inheriting the following structure:

+    zoneid integer,
+    reference_zone text COLLATE pg_catalog."default",
+    ndt integer,
+    variable text COLLATE pg_catalog."default",
+    threshold double precision,
+    type text COLLATE pg_catalog."default",
+    percentage double precision,
+    multi_condition text COLLATE pg_catalog."default"

+zoneid = a forgien key that specifies the raster value which identifies the constraints spatial boundary.

+reference_zone = the name of the corresponding raster that contains the zoneid e.g. rast.zone_cond_beo

+ndt = natural disturbance type - required for BEO constraints. can be left blank if not used.

+type = the type of constraint.
+These can be {le, ge} refering to: less than or equal to (le), greater than or equal to (ge).

+variable = the variable in the pixels table that is to be constrained.
+There are three hard coded variables of interest: eca, dist and multi.

+* eca = equivalent clear cut area.
+This variable uses a growingstockCLUS to update its value through simulation time.
+All cases where eca is used require type = 'le'.

+* dist = euclidean distance.
+This variable uses disturbanceCalcCLUS to update its value through simulation time.
+All cases where dist is used require type = 'ge'.

+* multi = multiple conditions.
+This variable requires an sql statement in the multi_condition column.
+All cases where multi is used require type = 'ge'.

 ### Input Parameters